 What Consumers Can Demand

 Consider the collective impact of your digital choices.
-If you gamble online, limit session times and choose platforms with demonstrated environmental commitments.
+If you gamble online, limit session times and favor platforms with demonstrated environmental commitments.
 Share information about the environmental costs of data-intensive activities within your community, helping others make informed decisions.
+With data centers consuming roughly 1.5% of global electricity and projected to double their energy use by the end of 2026, these individual choices add up.

 Amplify Indigenous voices calling for environmental protection of their traditional territories affected by data centers.
 Support businesses and platforms that engage in meaningful consultation with Indigenous communities rather than merely seeking token approval.